“I look for dispatchers who are very people-oriented but don’t overshare”

 Have a “hit-by-a-truck” procedure.

-Do you have processes and procedures in place for somebody to sit down and do your job if you get hit by a truck after lunch, Nielsen asks?
+Do you have procedures in place for somebody to sit down and do your job if you get hit by a truck after lunch, Nielsen asks?

 “This should be done in a very systemized way,” she says.
 “It should start with critical things like payroll or paying taxes.
 Getting people their paychecks is a critical thing.
 You have to be prepared for the worst.”